ultimaterpa/urpatimeout/README.md

   - when the app crash, timeout will be set on the same value
 - True
   - `starting time` and `timeout` are stored in case of the app crash
-  - if the app can run only in specific time, for example from 2pm to 4pm
+  - when the app crash, timeout will be checked and eventually set for remaining time

 ```python
 import urpatimeout